 2.A.82 The Organic Solute Transporter (OST) Family

-Members of the OST (Slc51) family have been characterized from the little skate, Raja erinacea (Wang et al., 2001), humans and mouse (Seward et al., 2003).
+Members of the OST (Slc51(A)) family have been characterized from the little skate, Raja erinacea (Wang et al., 2001), humans and mice (Seward et al., 2003).
 Each system consists of two polypeptide chains, α and β.
 For the human, the α-subunit is of 340 aas with 7 putative TMSs while the β-subunit is of 128 aas with 1 putative TMS near the N-terminus (residues 40-56).
 The beta subunit is required not only for heterodimerization and trafficking but also for function (Christian et al., 2012).
 The functions of the extracellular, transmembrane and cytoplasmic domains have been reported where only the transmembrane domain plus 15 associated amino acyl residues are essential for activity (Christian and Hinkle 2017).
+Members of this family have been proposed to have the SLC51 fold (Ferrada and Superti-Furga 2022).

 Neither OSTα (OSTa) nor OSTβ (OSTb) alone has activity, but the two together transport a variety of organic compounds, mostly anions.
 Transport of estrone-3-sulfate is Na+-independent, ATP-independent, saturable and inhibited by other steroids and anionic drugs.
 Bile acids, taurocholate, digoxin and prostaglandin E1 are substrates, but estradiol 17β-D-glucuronide and p-aminohippurate are not.
 The two proteins are highly expressed in many human tissues.
 The β-subunit is not required to target the α-subunit to the plasma membrane, but coexpression of both genes is required to convert OSTα to the mature glycosylated protein in enterocyte basolateral membranes and possibly for trafficking through the golgi apparatus (Dawson et al., 2005).
 OSTαβ proteins are made in a variety of tissues including the small intestine, colon, liver, biliary tract, kidney, and adrenal gland.
 In polarized epithelial cells, they are localized on the basolateral membrane and function in the export or uptake of bile acids and steroids (Dawson et al., 2010).
 Homologues of OSTα are found in many eukaryotes including animals (both vertebrates and invertebrates), plants, fungi and slime molds.
 Homologues of OSTβ are found only in vertebrate animals.